IMGM/PDO-class-v2/README.md

 Object oriented PDO class

-PDO-class-v2.php file is used for connecting server with prepared statement,
+PDO-class-v2.php file is used for connecting server with prepared statement.

-process method accepts all Sql queries.
-(By default it accepts 3 statement (INSERT, SELECT, UPDATE))
+'process' method accepts all Sql queries.

+By default it accepts 3 statement (INSERT, SELECT, UPDATE).

-you can enable the remaining queries in
+you can enable the remaining queries in line no.19;

-please read the codes carefully before using it.
+**please read all codes carefully before using it.

 //example-1